the brand name is Babcock Hall ice cream because it’s made by the Babcock Hall Dairy Plant, but an acceptable nickname is Babcock ice cream

 Badger Herald, the

-Use the registered mark; write the phrase in all caps; including THE is acceptable but not necessary.
-Sometimes context calls for usage such as the Purdue BADGER HUDDLE®, in which case the THE would not be capitalized.
+Use the registered mark; write the phrase in all caps; including the is acceptable.
+Sometimes context calls for usage such as the Purdue BADGER HUDDLE®.
 Never say just HUDDLES, but BADGER HUDDLE® tailgates is acceptable.
 Use the initial-capped (but not all-capped) Huddle on subsequent references to a BADGER HUDDLE®.
 Periods and commas go after the ®.
 The word huddle is lowercase when referring to a literal football huddle or a gathering that’s figuratively called a huddle.

 Badger Insider magazine (BI)